Deratiseur/Deratiseur/README.md

 - <a href=https://github.com//Deratiseur/DAWAP>Deratiseur's Absolute Wacky Adventurers Pack (DAWAP)</a>: uncommon kits.

 ## <ins>Shop mods:</ins>
-- <a href=https://github.com//Deratiseur/Illumisfhityroc>Illumisfhityroc</a>: temporary items +4 in BGEE.
+- <a href=https://github.com//Deratiseur/Illumisfhityroc>Illumisfhityroc</a>: temporary items +4 in BGEE and IWDEE.
 - <a href=https://github.com//Deratiseur/Archery>Shooter's paradise</a>: everything you need for shooters/throwers.
 - <a href=https://github.com//Deratiseur/Todd>Todd the super tester guy</a>: all items from Morrowind and Arcanum.
 - <a href=https://github.com//Deratiseur/Interplan>The Interplane</a>: more than 100 original items, over 120 new spells and a blacksmith. (french only)